For your bodybuilding needs or any kind of muscle-building activity, protein powders are a necessary supplement.

 Soy protein

-We don’t recommend soy proteins at all, nor products which contain soy protein as part of their protein content.
+We don’t recommend soy proteins at all, nor products that contain soy protein as part of their protein content.
 Here’s why.

-In order to achieve maximum use of proteins to build muscle mass, these principles need be followed:
+To achieve maximum use of proteins to build muscle mass, these principles need to be followed: